MsOluwademilade/FunNumberAPI/README.md

 - Flask for making Python APIs a breeze 🍃
 - [Numbers API]( http://numbersapi.com) for the fun facts 🔢
 - You, for checking out this project! 🎉

-## 📜 License
-This project is licensed under the MIT License.
-Feel free to use and modify! 😃